data-edu/data-science-in-education/README.md

 Check the [planning](/planning/) folder for process- and outline-related information.

-This project started in a [#dataedu Slack channel](https://dataedu.slack.com/).
+This project started in the #dataedu [Slack channel](https://dataedu.slack.com/).

 In alphabetical order, the following authors are working on this project:

 - @kierisi
 - @MenakaK